-He and his wife Karen have three adult sons and two grandsons.
+He and his wife Karen have three adult sons and three grandsons.

 As COO of AVID Center, Mark S. Tanner is responsible for overseeing the strategy development and execution, as well as the operations and administration of AVID, a national educational non-profit that assists students in realizing their college dreams.
 Typically the AVID student is the first in his/her family to attend college.
 AVID students have over a 90% acceptance rate to 4 year colleges and universities.
 AVID operates in 47 states and 15 foreign countries.

-As a staff developer, Rob has provided instruction at AVID Summer Institutes for administrators as well as for AVID National Demonstration Schools, and has conducted tutor trainings throughout the U.S. Beginning in 1994, Rob created AVID’s journal ACCESS and has been its lead writer and interviewer.
+Rob still provides instruction at AVID Summer Institutes for administrators as well as for AVID National Demonstration Schools, and has conducted tutor trainings throughout the U.S. Beginning in 1994, Rob created AVID’s journal Access and has been its lead writer and interviewer.
+Rob writes regularly about equity, student development, the brain, resilience, and school culture, among other topics.
 He is currently the lead contributor for AVID's blog Adventures in College & Career Readiness.
-Rob writes regularly about equity, student development, the brain, resilience, and school culture, among other topics.